2021 Recipients

 Decision

-Will be made by the School of Medicine Recognitions Committee with input from the Chief Diversity Officer and approved by the Dean.
+Will be made by the School of Medicine Recognitions Committee with input from Dr. Heron’s Office and approved by the Dean.
+The faculty member should be in good standing within their respective Department.

 Award